Camping in South East Queensland: What You Need to Know Before You Go

 Most Popular Camps Book Out Early

-• Fill quickly for long weekends and school holidays
+• Camps fill up quickly for long weekends and school holidays

-• Have limited sites with no overflow areas
+• Popular destinations have limited sites with no overflow areas

 If camping is the main goal of your trip, it’s worth locking it in early and planning the rest of the weekend around it.